gramps-project/gramps/data/man/en.rst

 DOCUMENTATION
 #############

-The user documentation is available through standard web browser in the form of Gramps Manual.
+The user documentation is available through a web browser in the form of the Gramps Manual.

 The developer documentation can be found on the